anl-cyberscience/LQMToolset/docs/configure.md

 Setting               | Explanation
 :-------------------: | :-----------
 `name`                | A unique name identifying this tool instance.
-`fileParser`          |
-`fields`              | Fields, identified from the intermediate format, to be extracted.
+`fileParser`          | Select parser type.
+Currently only supports and defaults to `CSV` `fields`              | Fields, identified from the intermediate format, to be extracted.
 The order of the fields here determines the order of the output.
-`delimiter`           | A single character delimter used to seperate fields.
-Default value is ','.
+`delimiter`           | A single character delimiter used to separate fields.
+Default value is `,`.
 `quoteChar`           | Character used to quote respective values.
-`escapeChar`          | Character used to escape other characters `headerLine`          | Boolean value used to set if a header line detailing the extacted values should be included in the output.
+`escapeChar`          | Character used to escape other characters `headerLine`          | Boolean value used to set if a header line detailing the exacted values should be included in the output.
+Defaults to `False`.
 `doubleQuote`         | Determines how the quoteChar itself is quoted.
 If `True` then the character is doubled.
 If `False`, the character is prefixed to the quoteChar.
 `quoteStyle`          | Sets the style of the quoting.
-Can be one of four values.
-Minimal: only quotes fields that contain special characters.
-NonNumeric: only quotes non-numeric fields.
-All: quotes all fields.
+Can be one of four values. `Minimal`: only quotes fields that contain special characters. `NonNumeric`: only quotes non-numeric fields. `All`: quotes all fields.
-`primarySchemaConfig` |
-`siteSchemaConfig`    |
+`primarySchemaConfig` | Defines the path to the primary schema configuration.
+Most users won't need to change the default setting; if you do, then some understanding of FlexTransform is suggested.
+`siteSchemaConfig`    | Defines the path to the site schema configuration.
+Most users won't need to change the default setting; if you do, then some understanding of FlexTransform is suggested.
-`fileDestination`     |
+`fileDestination`     | Sets the destination of the output file.
-`incrementFile`       |
+`incrementFile`       | Used to increment the output file.
+When set to `True`, the output file name will be incremented with a timestamp.
+When set to `False` the output file will be overrune everytime the the tool is run.
+Defaults to `False`

 # Logging